 PLEASE REVIEW IT CAREFULLY.

--Give you this notice of our legal duties and privacy practices regarding health information about
+Give you this notice of our legal duties and privacy practices regarding health information about you

 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION: The following describes the ways we may use and disclose health information that identifies you (“Health Information”).
 Except for the purposes described below, we will use and disclose Health Information only with your written permission.
 You may revoke such permission at any time by writing to our practice Privacy Officer.